 **Freezing times can vary from appliance to appliance. ❄️ For ice-cream that is on the soft side, I’d say four to six hours should be enough.
 If you leave it in the freezer overnight, you might need to let it sit for a bit before serving.

-The strawberry ice-cream was a hit with my family 👍 and turned out almost as good as Häagen-Dazs Strawberries & Cream…even if I do say so myself!
+My copycat Häagen-Dazs strawberry ice-cream was a hit with my family 👍 and turned out almost as good as the original Strawberries & Cream…even if I do say so myself!
 I also made mango ice-cream 🥭 topped with crunchy pistachios.
 It was incredibly creamy, and though you can’t tell from the colour, the mango taste was pretty strong. 😋

 I’m going to continue experimenting with different flavours…not 100% sure what’s going to be next on my list, but I’m thinking Dalgona Coffee ☕️ with crushed Lotus Biscoff.
 Any suggestions, feel free to comment below. 😊